ioccc-src/temp-test-ioccc/2020/ferguson1/README.md

-practising) mode, *can play by itself (**and win!**)*, is coloured (included [snake-colours.sh][] and [play.sh][] scripts compile in player-selected colours) and there are many other play modes (many more can be devised with the imagination and the environmental variables; see [gameplay.md][] / [gameplay.html][] for many examples) and options.
+practising) mode, *can play by itself (**and win!**)*, is coloured (included [snake-colours.sh][] and [play.sh][] scripts compile in player-selected colours) and there are many other play modes (many more can be devised with the imagination and the environmental variables; see [gameplay.html][] for many examples) and options.
 You can pause and there's even a built-in test unit for some features!
 The following variables change the game in the following ways (all can be combined):

-*   The speed of the snake (how many milliseconds to **WAIT** for input before moving; *default 231 milliseconds* and you can move faster by pressing a direction key quicker or even holding it down).
+*   The speed of the snake: how many milliseconds to **WAIT** for input before moving; *default 231 milliseconds*.
+You can move faster by pressing a direction key quicker or even holding it down.

 *   If the bug (to eat) will move (**EVADE**) after user-specified number of snake moves (*default 300, 0 disables*).